t3lesph0re/t3lesph0re.github.io/_posts/2025-10-14-htb_chatterbox.md

 sock.close()
 ```

-Once you have updated this script, we will need 3 seperate terminals: python HTTP server, listener, and the exploit script.
+Once you have updated this script, we will need 3 seperate terminals: Python HTTP server, listener, and the exploit script.

 1. Start the HTTP python server: